DHRI-Curriculum/Data-and-Ethics/lessons.md

 "The short answer is that we can’t always trust empirical measures at face value: data is always biased, measurements always contain errors, systems always have confounders, and people always make assumptions."
 [Angela Bassa](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4)

-In summary, research data is:
+In summary, research data is
-**Material or information necessary to come to your conclusion.**
+**material or information necessary to come to your conclusion.**

 ## Forms of Data